Comparing iHuman (IH) & Its Competitors

 Profitability

-This table compares iHuman and its competitors’ net margins, return on equity and return on assets.
+This table compares iHuman and its rivals’ net margins, return on equity and return on assets.

 |Net Margins